25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 - Method Name: It is a unique identifier and it is case sensitive.
 It cannot be same as any other identifier declared in the class

 - Parameter List (optional): Enclosed between parentheses, the parameters are used to pass and receive data from a method.
 The parameter list refers to the type, order, and number of parameters of a method.
-Parameters are optional.
+Parameters are optional

 - Method Body: This contains the set of instructions needed to be complete the required activity